 Before the advent of self-publishing, anyone looking to get their book out into the world needed to enlist the support and resources of publishing companies—a process that required a substantial amount of time, resilience, and often relinquishing creative control over your book.
-Now anyone with a great idea can create and publish their own book for free, set it up for sale, and start making a profit.
+These are all good reasons why to self-publish and now anyone with a great idea can create and publish their own book for free, set it up for sale, and start making a profit.

 How to Self-Publish Your Own Book for Free

 Whether you’re writing a novel or curating a collection of images in a Photo Book, the first step is to create and layout your book’s content.
 If this is your first time creating a book from scratch this might seem a bit daunting, but Blurb offers a range of free book-making tools catering for every level of skill and experience.

 BookWright: drag and drop text and images into pre-designed customizable templates or create your own book layout from scratch.

 PDF to Book: create your book in your preferred software e.g. Microsoft Word, and convert it to a PDF.
 Then simply choose a book size and upload your PDF.

 This is a crucial stage of any book-making process, but it doesn’t have to involve paying for a professional editor.
 With dedicated time and care, you can ensure that your self-published book hits the shelves as the best possible version of itself.